How to Remortgage as an Expat

-Some UK lenders will allow you to secure todays rates but start the repayments up to six months later.
+Some UK lenders will allow you to secure today’s rates but start the repayments up to six months later.
 This allows you to protect yourself against rate increases that may be introduced by the bank in the near future.

 Checking your credit rating should be a priority.
-Money Saving Expert suggests polishing your credit score before approaching lenders to reduce your chance of being turned down.
+Money-Saving Expert suggests polishing your credit score before approaching lenders to reduce your chance of being turned down.
 If you are turned down, work on improving your credit score rather than going to another lender only to be rejected again.
 Remember, too many rejections will have a negative impact on your credit rating.

-With a healthy credit score it’s time to sort out your finances.
+With a healthy credit score, it’s time to sort out your finances.
 Speaking with an IFA can help you get your finances in order – this is something a lender likes to see when they make a decision.

 A final word on rates.

 We touched on the potential savings to be had by remortgaging and avoiding hikes in interest rates.
-Increases to rates set by the bank are different to those influenced by the Bank of England.
+Increases to rates set by the bank are different from those influenced by the Bank of England.

 If you go with a UK bank then bear in mind that the interest rate set by the Bank of England heavily influences the standard variable rates offered by lenders.
-For example, if the rates set by the Bank of England have increased during your fixed term, you may want to consider other fixed term options to avoid the variable rates.
+For example, if the rates set by the Bank of England have increased during your fixed term, you may want to consider other fixed-term options to avoid the variable rates.